Holobiont-Ecology/Holobiont-Ecology.github.io/_pages/research.md

 ![Understanding to Harness](/assets/images/Moto.png)

-Our lab investigates the organizing principles of holobiont systems - integrated networks of hosts and their microbial partners.
+Our lab investigates the organizing principles of **holobiont systems - integrated networks of hosts and their microbial partners** under various conditions.
 We study how genetic, metabolic, and temporal processes interact across species to produce coherent biological function.

 A central model in our work is **mycorrhizal symbiosis**, one of the most ancient and successful mutualisms on Earth, originating over 450 million years ago.